 These rights are in some circumstances limited by data protection legislation.
 If you wish to exercise any of these rights, please contact us using the contact details set out at 1 above.
 We will endeavour to respond to your request within a month.
 If we are unable to deal with your request within a month, we may extend this period by a further period of two months and we will explain why.

 You also have the right to lodge a complaint to the Data Protection Commission, 21 Fitzwilliam Square South, Dublin 2, D02 RD28, or online through the website www.dataprotection.ie

 13. Contacting you

-From time to time we may use the contact details you and your representatives have provided to us to send invitations, marketing materials, updates and other publications and information about our services which we feel may be of interest to you.
-Should any individual not wish to receive such communications please contact the Privacy Officer at the details set out at 1 above.
+From time to time we may use the contact details you and your representatives have provided to us to send invitations, marketing materials, updates, and other publications and information about our services that we feel may be of interest to you.
+Should any individual not wish to receive such communications please contact the privacy officer at the details set out at 1 above.

 Targeted emails from us may include additional data privacy information as required by applicable privacy laws.

 We recommend you check this statement on a regular basis to ensure you remain in agreement with the activities we carry out in respect of processing personal data.

 Should we make significant changes to the way we process data, we will draw your attention to the relevant part(s) of this statement through email and or other appropriate communications as part of our engagement activities with you.
 This privacy statement was last updated in July 2020.